CMPUT 267 (Fall 2025)

 Asking Questions and Getting Help

-This term we will be using Piazza for class discussion (please use your real name when signing up).
+We will be using Piazza for class discussion (please use your real name when signing up).
 The system is highly catered to getting you help fast and efficiently from classmates, TAs, and the instructor.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
+Rather than emailing questions to the teaching staff, we encourage you to post your questions on Piazza.
 You can also post your questions anonymously.
 You may see a prompt about contributing, but you are NOT REQUIRED to pay anything to participate.

 Some questions need to be asked privately, either because they are personal or because they might reveal too much of an answer.
 For these questions email the TAs using the email address cmput267@ualberta.ca.
-We ask that you only use this email when communicating with the TAs; do not contact TAs via their personal email.
+We ask that you only communicat with the TAs using this email; do not contact TAs via their personal email.

 If the question is about course organization or issues, like missing exams or personal issues, then you should directly email the instructor (Vlad Tkachuk, email: vtkachuk@ualberta.ca).